-As Winter draws in there are less hours of daylight to work outside, and indoor pot plants assume a greater significance than during those hot heady days of high summer.
+As Winter draws in there are less hours of daylight to work outside, and David Hall's indoor pot plants assume a greater significance than during those hot heady days of high summer.

-So the flowering indoor plants have the stage virtually to themselves.
-And of all the flowering plants available now for Christmas, Cyclamen Persicum is surely the unsung star.
+During the garden's winter dormancy, colourful indoor plants have the stage virtually to themselves.
+And of all the flowering plants available now for Christmas, Cyclamen persicum is surely the unsung star.

 It is a compact plant that is inexpensive to buy and will flower freely until well into the New Year.